top of page

-Each May, we honor Mental Health Awareness Month — a time to raise awareness, break stigma, and encourage healing.
-Mental health affects how we think, feel, and act every single day.
-And yet, too many people suffer in silence.
+Each May, we recognize Mental Health Awareness Month — a time dedicated to raising awareness, breaking stigma, and encouraging healing.
+Mental health impacts our thoughts, emotions, and actions daily.
+Unfortunately, many people suffer in silence.

-At Rise Up Counseling & Consulting, we believe that mental wellness matters just as much as physical health.
-Therapy is not just for moments of crisis—it’s a powerful tool for self-discovery, growth, and healing.
+At Rise Up Counseling & Consulting, we hold the belief that mental wellness is as vital as physical health.
+Therapy isn't just a resource for crises; it’s a powerful instrument for self-discovery, growth, and healing.

 Why Mental Health Matters

-Mental health challenges can show up in many ways: persistent anxiety, sadness, overwhelm, burnout, trauma, or even difficulty concentrating.
-You are not alone if you’ve felt any of these.
+Mental health challenges can manifest in numerous ways: anxiety, sadness, overwhelm, burnout, trauma, and difficulties with focus.
+If you’ve felt any of these, know you are not alone.
 1 in 5 adults in the U.S. experiences mental illness each year (NAMI, 2024).
-That’s millions of people quietly navigating difficult emotions, often without support.
+This represents millions of individuals quietly navigating tough emotions, often without support.

 Breaking the Stigma

-In many communities, especially Black and Brown communities, mental health is often misunderstood or minimized.
-There’s a myth that therapy is only for people who are “broken” or “weak.”
+In many communities, especially among Black and Brown communities, mental health is frequently misunderstood or minimized.
+There's a prevalent myth that therapy is only for those who are "broken" or "weak."

 What Therapy Can Do for You

-At Rise Up Counseling & Consulting, we specialize in helping individuals manage:
+At Rise Up Counseling & Consulting, we specialize in assisting individuals through various challenges, including:

 Our approach is compassionate, culturally sensitive, and evidence-based.
-Whether you're navigating everyday stressors or working through deeper emotional wounds, we’re here to support you every step of the way.
+Whether you're facing everyday stressors or deeper emotional wounds, we’re here to support you every step of the way.

 Real Talk: Therapy is for Everyone

-Just like we go to the doctor for physical check-ups, therapy is a check-in for your mind and soul.
-You don’t have to wait until things fall apart.
+Just like regular physical check-ups, therapy is essential for your mind and soul.
+You don't need to wait until everything collapses before seeking help.
 Therapy is for:

-The overworked mom who feels like she’s losing herself
+• The overworked mom who feels like she is losing her identity

-The woman healing from past trauma while trying to hold it all together
+• The woman recovering from past trauma while managing daily life

-Anyone ready to break generational patterns and rise up
+• Anyone eager to break generational patterns and rise up

 Ready to Begin Your Healing Journey?

 This Mental Health Awareness Month, we challenge you to prioritize your healing.
-Book a session, try a support group, talk to a friend, journal your feelings, and take the first step.
+Consider booking a session, joining a support group, conversing with a friend, journaling your feelings, and taking that vital first step.

-Rise Up Counseling & Consulting offers virtual sessions in North Carolina and South Carolina, making therapy accessible from the comfort of your home.
+Rise Up Counseling & Consulting offers virtual sessions in North Carolina and South Carolina, ensuring therapy is accessible from your own home.
+Let this month be the moment you choose yourself.

 Let’s Connect

 Your mental health matters — every single day.
 Let Mental Health Awareness Month serve as a reminder that healing is possible, support is available, and you are never alone in your journey.
-Let’s continue to break barriers, embrace growth, and rise up together.
+Together, we can break barriers, embrace growth, and rise up as a community.

 Helpful Resources